Omni-Tooling/FocusCuts-Site/index.md

 ---

 ## What is FocusCuts
-FocusCuts by [SnailedIt](https://snailedit.dev) is a status bar application for macOS which gives you three Shorcut actions for to manage your Focus Modes.
-FocusCuts also lets you customise a list of Shortcuts to display and quickly run _per_ Focus Mode.
-So if you want to have a quick list of Shortcuts available for Work, but different ones for Personal, you can!
+FocusCuts by [SnailedIt Development](https://snailedit.dev) is a status bar application for macOS which gives you three Shorcut actions to manage your Focus Modes.
+With FocusCuts you are also able to customise a list of Shortcuts to display and quickly run _per_ Focus Mode.
+So if you want to have an easily accessible list of Shortcuts available for Work, but a different list for your Personal Focus Mode, you can!

 ## Shortcuts Actions
 FocusCuts has three [Shortcuts actions](/shortcuts) to detect Focus Modes and provide further details: